hpesoj/gsl-pointers/README.md

 };
 ```

 We now have compile-time guarantees that we didn't have previously.
 Note that the syntax and semantics of `indirect<T>` are notably different from those of `T&`.
-For example, when using `auto` type deduction, copying a `T&` copies the referenced object by default, while copying a `T*` copies the pointer by default:
+For example, when using `auto` type deduction, copying a `T&` makes a copy of the underlying `T` by default, while copying a `T*` copies the pointer by default:

 ```c++
 auto aa = b.get_parent(); // `decltype(aa)` is `node*`